laxmi-oss/converged-database1/Labs/Lab2.md

  We will now create tables and spatial metadata for CUSTOMERS and WAREHOUSES.
  We first create the CUSTOMERS and WAREHOUSES tables.
 Notice that each has a column of type SDO_GEOMETRY to store location.

-## Step 1: Connecting to Schema
-This section looks at how to connect to schema.

-The tasks you will accomplish in this lab are:
-- Create a schema **oeuser** in the container database **SPAGRAPDB**

 1. Check to see who you are connected as.
 At any point in the lab you can run this script to see who or where you are connected.

     ````